-Note: National High Power Rifle Records are maintained for scores fired over the following courses for "Open", "Police", "Service", "Civilian", "Women", "Junior", "Senior" and "Grand Senior" categories fired on the targets indicated and for metallic sights only unless specified otherwise.
+Note: National High Power Rifle Records are maintained for scores fired over the following courses for "Open", "Police", "Service", "Civilian", "Women", "Junior", "Senior", "Veteran", and "Grand Senior" categoris fired on the targets indicated.
 The "Service" category includes Regular Service, Reserve Components, and National Guard.
 In order for records to be recognized promptly, National Record Reporting forms must be submitted to NRA by the Statistical Officer of the tournament in which they were fired, after being certified by the Jury or Referee.
 National Record Reporting forms are mailed to sponsors of NRA Registered Tournaments by NRA Headquarters.